 The ACT test doesn’t test the intelligence of the student and it doesn’t necessarily reflect the student’s high school grades.
 The ACT is a predictable test and students can prepare for it by taking review classes and answering practice tests.

 Preparing for the college admission exam is like studying for any tests Students need to review the test format to become familiar with its content.
-A good study guide and ACT practice test will help you:
+A good study guide and ACT practice tests will help you:

 - Answer questions on ACT